Odenwald: History

 About 2500 BC, there is evidence that the Linear Pottery culture settled along the northern (Gersprenz) and southern (Neckar valley) edges of the Odenwald.
 About 400 BC, Celts (Gauls) settled throughout southern Germany.
 Almost all of the Odenwald was covered then with virgin forest, and the outer edges were not settled.
 Germanic peoples drove the Celts westwards across the Rhine to what is now France.

 About AD 100, the older Odenwald line of the Neckar-Odenwald Limes was built under Roman Emperor Trajan (98-117).
 This stretch of the Empire's border ran from Fort Wimpfen in the Valley (Kastell Wimpfen im Tal) northwards by way of the Forts of Neckarburken, the lesser forts of Trienz and Robern near Fahrenbach, Fort Oberscheidental, Fort Schloßau, Fort Hesselbach, Fort Würzberg, Fort Eulbach, Fort Hainhaus and Fort Hesselbach to Fort Wörth on the Main.
 Parts of the Odenwald now lay in Roman-ruled Germania Superior.

 About 159, the Limes was shifted about 30 km eastwards to the Miltenberg–Walldürn–Buchen-Osterburken line.
 In 260, Roman hegemony fell.
 The Alamanni were also thrusting into the Odenwald and settling the land between the Main and Neckar, after whom came the Franks.
 In the 5th century, the Franks, under Clovis I, divided the land up into districts.

 In the 7th and 8th centuries came Christianization by Irish-Scottish and Anglo-Saxon monks (Pirmin, Boniface).
 On the muschelkalk lands of today's Bauland, which favoured agriculture, a broad mesh of settlements arose.
 The parts of the Odenwald farther in from the rivers, though, with their scant New Red Sandstone soils remained uninhabited.
 Four Benedictine monasteries were assigned the job of opening the empty woods up by the central Frankish power (Carolingian), Lorsch Abbey from the west, Fulda Monastery from the east and Mosbach Monastery from the south.
 Amorbach Monastery had the greatest importance for ecclesiastical, cultural and economic development in the eastern Odenwald.

 In the 9th century in the southeastern Odenwald near the now more thickly settled Bauland, settlements were established.
 The muschelkalk-new red sandstone mineral boundary was crossed.

 Name

-Where the name Odenwald came from is an open question and still causes controversy today.
-Following are some theories about the name's origin:
+The following are some theories about the origin of the name Odenwald: